celsobonutti/milho/README.md

 - `stack run <path-to-file>` to run the code from a file.
 - `stack test` to run the tests

-## The Language
+## Using milho

 If you want to know more about the language, check [the language docs](LANGUAGE.md).

+For a simple yet comprehensible documentation for the built-in functions, check [the built-in docs](BUILTINS.md).

+Standard library is still a TO-DO, but you can check its code on `std/`